Glossary

 The Role of Human Editors in the Age of AI

-- Collaboration and Communication: Engaging with authors to understand their intentions and providing constructive feedback is a uniquely human process.
+• Collaboration and Communication: Engaging with authors and providing constructive feedback.

-Professionals like Hazel Bird, a respected editor and author of the copyediting manifesto at Wordstitch Editorial, emphasize that AI is a tool, not a replacement for human editors.
-Hazel Bird agrees that while AI can assist in streamlining the editing process, it won’t replace human editors’ expertise and judgment.
+Professionals like Hazel Bird, editor and author of the copyediting manifesto at Wordstitch Editorial, emphasize that AI is a tool, not a replacement for human expertise and judgment.

 Looking Ahead: AI and Copy Editing in 2024

-However, the consensus among professionals is that AI won’t replace human editors.
-Instead, it will serve as a valuable asset, helping editors focus on higher-level tasks that require critical thinking and creativity.
-The collaboration between AI and human editors is poised to strengthen the quality of content produced across various industries.
+Still, the consensus is that AI will not replace human editors.
+Instead, it will be a valuable asset, allowing editors to focus on tasks requiring critical thinking and creativity.
+The collaboration between AI and human editors will strengthen content quality across industries.